 All staff to be aware of risk factors to look out for which may increase the likelihood of involvement in serious violence.
-Through training, all staff will be made aware of the indicators which may signal a pupil is at risk from, or is involved with, serious violent crime.
-These indicators include, but are not limited to:
+Through training, all staff will be

 - Increased absence from school.

 - A change in friendships.

 - Relationships with older individuals or groups.

 - A significant decline in academic performance.

 - Signs of self-harm.

 - A significant change in wellbeing.

 - Signs of assault.

 - Unexplained injuries.

 - Unexplained gifts or new possessions.